kayotadakota/coinmarket_api_testing/README.md

 - Open System Properties.
 Just type 'env' in the windows search tab and hit enter
 - Open Environment Variables tab
 - In User Variables hit New
-- Name it whatever you want
+- Name it 'coinmarket' unless you want to change the name in python files
 - Put your API key into the value box and hit 'ok'
 - Ensure you restarted command prompt before testing